DuroMax XP13000EH - 10500/13000W Dual Fuel Generator With Electric Start

 Price comparison

-As you can see from this interactive chart, when compared to other 10000-11000W generators, the DuroMax XP13000EH is on the average side of the price range.
+As you can see from these interactive charts, when compared to other 10000-11000W dual fuel generators, the DuroMax XP13000EH is on the average side of the price range.

 Therefore, this generator nicely fits in the expected budget for this kind of product.